-A. SENIOR BOARD
+A. Eligibility

-- 1. Spring Elections - a.
-Eligibility - i.
-Any Staff member can run for any editorial positions if the member has successfully completed all required Journal responsibilities, is in good standing (as defined in Article I(D)(1)), and will be in residence at the University of Wisconsin Law School for all of the next academic year. - ii.
-Staff members studying abroad during the Spring semester can run for an editorial position by proxy.
+1. Any Staff Member can run for any Senior Editorial Board positions if the member has successfully completed all required Journal responsibilities, is

+2. Staff Members studying abroad during the Spring semester can run for an editorial position by proxy.

-b.
-Announcement
+B. Announcement

-- Prior to February 15 of each year, the Editor-in-Chief shall announce the Spring Elections to fill all editorial positions for the following academic year and distribute job descriptions for each editorial position to all eligible Staff members. - ii.
-The Spring Elections shall take place the first weekend in March but may be scheduled one week earlier or later if necessary. - c.
-Declaring Candidacy and Campaigning - i.
-Eligible Staff members shall declare their candidacy by submitting a position paper and resume not less than two days prior to the scheduled election. - (a) A position paper should include, but is not limited to, the member's qualifications, interests, goals, any known time commitments for the following year, and any specific question prompts by the current Senior Board.
+- 1. Prior to February 15 of each year, the Editor-in-Chief shall announce the Spring Elections to fill all Senior Editorial Board positions for the following academic year and distribute job descriptions for each Senior Editorial Board position to all eligible Staff Members. - 2.
+The Spring Elections shall take place the first weekend in March but may be scheduled one week earlier or later if necessary.

+C. Declaring Candidacy and Campaigning

-- ii.
-Candidates may run for multiple editorial positions and may submit position papers for each position. - iii.
-Candidates may file a position paper of not more than 750 words for each position(s) for which they are running. - (a) The Editor-in-Chief has the discretion to adjust the deadlines to fulfill the administrative needs of the Journal. - 1.
-Responses to questions prompts (if any) shall not count towards the 750-word limit. - iv.
-The Editor-in-Chief or Senior Note & Comment Editor will distribute all received position papers to all Journal members as soon after the two-day deadline as is feasible. - (a) After the Editor-in-Chief or Senior Note & Comment Editor distributes all received position papers to all Journal members, candidates are free to contact and solicit Journal members for their votes.
-Once a member declares his or her candidacy, no candidate, or other member on behalf of a candidate, may provide any other member with an item with pecuniary value or more than one dollar (\$1) for the purpose of influencing the member's vote. - v.
-In the event that there are Senior Editorial positions without a declared candidate two days before the election, the Editor-in-Chief shall allow Staff Members to declare their candidacy on the day of the election.
+- 1. Eligible Staff members shall declare their candidacy by submitting a position paper and resume not less than two days prior to the scheduled election, or by the deadline prescribed by the Editor-in-Chief. - a.
+A position paper should include, but is not limited to, the member's qualifications, interests, goals, any known time commitments for the following year, and any specific question prompts by the current Senior Editorial Board. - 2.
+Candidates may run for multiple Senior Editorial Board positions and may submit position papers for each position. - 3.
+Candidates may file a position paper of not more than 750 words for each position(s) for which they are running. - a.
+Responses to questions prompts (if any) shall not count towards the 750-word limit. - 4.
+The Editor-in-Chief has the discretion to adjust the deadlines to fulfill the administrative needs of the Journal. - 5.
+The Editor-in-Chief or Senior Note & Comment Editor will distribute all received position papers to all Journal members as soon after the two-day deadline, or other deadline as prescribed by the Editor-in-Chief, as is feasible. - a.
+After the Editor-in-Chief or Senior Note & Comment Editor distributes all received position papers to all Journal members, candidates are free to contact and solicit Journal members for their votes.
+Once a member declares his or her candidacy, no candidate, or other member on behalf of a candidate, may provide any other member with an item with pecuniary value or more than one dollar (\$1) for the purpose of influencing the member's vote. - 6.
+In the event that there are Senior Editorial Board positions without a declared candidate two days before the election, the Editor-in-Chief shall allow Staff Members to declare their candidacy on the day of the election.

-d.
-Election
+D. Election